vdbrink/vdbrink.github.io/_posts/2026-03-08-home-automation-ideas-with-a-contact-sensor.md

 These are just a few examples.

-On my blog, I wrote down a list with more example automations like these which I implemented and collected over the years.
+On my blog, I wrote down a list of more example automations like these which I implemented and collected over the years.

 I hope there are some new ideas which you can use in your home!